 - Grilled Chicken Thighs (Crispy, juicy and made with just 3 ingredients.
 These are a summer staple for us!)

 - Carne Asada (Melt in your mouth tender and deeply flavorful!)

-- Grilled Green Beans (Or Grilled Broccolini.
+- Grilled Green Beans (Or Grilled Fennel, Grilled Bok Choy or Grilled Broccolini).
 Why not make a hearty meal of just grilled veggies!?)

 - Checca Sauce with Spaghetti (Tender pasta tossed with a raw sauce using summer peak tomatoes!)

 Cut two 1 to 1 ½-inch slices from the center of two large cauliflower heads.
 Brush the sides of each steak with olive oil and season with salt and pepper.